Menu Close

 2. Nasi Goreng Cina

 Translation: Chinese fried rice.
 No, it didn’t originate from China.
-Instead, it got its name from its color, which is lighter than the other types of nasi goreng.
-It’s also the least spicy because it’s not cooked with any sauce other than a dash of sesame oil.
+Instead, it got its name from its color, which is lighter and a bit more yellowish compared to the other types of nasi goreng (no, we’re definitely not being racist at all 😏).
+It’s also the least spicy because it’s only seasoned with a dash of sesame oil and some oyster sauce.

-Therefore, if you’re averse to spicy food, this should be your safest choice.
+So, if you’re averse to spicy food, this should be your safest choice.
 Those who crave for some flavor may request for chili and soy sauce to be served on the side.
-Nasi goreng cina is cooked with scrambled egg and frozen mixed veggie (green peas, diced carrot, and sweet corn).
+Nasi goreng cina is usually cooked with scrambled egg and frozen mixed veggie (green peas, diced carrot, and sweet corn) although some people like to add fish cakes or sausages for extra protein.

 3. Nasi Goreng Mamak